Rizwanur Rahman: Politicians' statements and rioting

 Kshiti Goswami of the Revolutionary Socialist Party demanded a judicial inquiry into the matter.
 Forward Bloc Secretary Ashok Ghosh described the incident as "shocking and shameful".
 He said an inquiry commission should be instituted immediately so that the Kolkata police cannot influence investigations into Rehman's death.

-All India Trinamool Congress chairperson Mamata Banerjee visiting the Rizvanur's family and held the city police directly responsible for the death.
+All India Trinamool Congress chairperson Mamata Banerjee visited the Rizvanur's family and held the city police directly responsible for the death.
 It organised a public rally in the city where Ms Banerjee and Rizwanur's relatives accused the CPI(M) leadership of "offering money" to them to hush up the case.
 Mamata Banerjee has said: